Consensys/constellation/README.md

   1. First time only: run `stack setup` to install the Haskell compiler
   2. Run `stack install`

+## Generating keys

+  1. To generate two key pairs, one for the node and one for archival, run `constellation-enclave-keygen node archival`

+  If you choose to lock the keys with a password, they will be encrypted using a master key derived from the password using Argon2i.
+This is designed to be a very expensive operation to deter password cracking efforts.
+When constellation encounters a locked key, it will prompt for a password after which the decrypted key will live in memory until the process ends.

 ## Running

   1. Run `constellation-node <path to config file>`